kelbel272/PPSwap-Database-Project/README.md

 - Kelly
 --- Designed UI on Figma https://www.figma.com/file/GQTEI8oTlMEMKeAWFRIJQV/PPSwap
 --Implemented login.jsp, register.jsp, Home1.jsp, and MyRootPage.jsp
+-- Created action functions to connect to the database

 - Kylie
 --Made the database java files for each table and each of their their 10 realistic tuples --Fixed formatting on the CSS
+-- implemented SQL calls
+-- worked on all jsp files to be compatible with project

 SRC Folder
 - Account.java and AccountDAO.java